Upper Childs River Restoration

 4. Improve the overall water quality in the watershed.

 Benefits: Creating a “cold water fishery” in the Upper Childs River will foster the return and propagation of sea run brook trout to the river.
 The restoration of cranberry bogs to wetlands creates habitat for migratory waterfowl, songbirds, and other wildlife.
-The wetlands will act as a natural filtration system for the watershed and estuaries in both towns.
+The wetlands will also act as a natural filtration system for the watershed and estuaries in both towns.
 The FRGC has placed Conservation Restrictions on the land surrounding the Childs River to ensure it will remain undeveloped.
-The FRGC would continue to allow the public access to its significant acreage for hiking and enjoying nature.
-Schools and scouts could use the project to study the value of river and wetland restoration.
+The FRGC will permit public access to the site for hiking and enjoying nature.
+Schools and scouts may use the project area to study the value of river and wetland restoration.